fschlatt/arm/README.md

     replay_buffer.vectorize()
     arm.train_batch(replay_buffer)
 ```

-If you would like to use future prediction, the network must include a future toggle and include the action in its forward function `def forward(self, obs, action, future=False)`.
-If future is true, the forward pass must return an output with the same dimensions as a single observation.

 If you would like to use curriculum learning, pass curriculum bounds via the `vectorize()` function of the replay buffer.
 E.g. to train on only the last 20 steps of an episode, pass curriculum bounds of `rep_buffer.vectorize(curriculum=(-20, 0), curriculum_mode='done')` or on the last 20 steps before a reward `rep_buffer.vectorize(curriculum=(-20, 0), curriculum_mode='reward')`.